DataDog/kics/documentation/rules/terraform/azure/vm_not_attached_to_network.md

 ### Description

- Attaching a Network Security Group (NSG) to a Virtual Machine in Azure is essential for defining and restricting inbound and outbound traffic.
+ Attaching a Network Security Group (NSG) to a virtual machine in Azure is essential for defining and restricting inbound and outbound traffic.
 Without an NSG, as in the configuration below where `network_interface_ids` is set to an empty list and no NSG is associated, the virtual machine is left exposed to unrestricted network access, increasing the risk of unauthorized access and potential security breaches.

 ```
 resource "azurerm_virtual_machine" "example" {